 Prescription costs (prescription prepayment certificates and free prescriptions)

-NHS – for information on paying your prescriptions, identifying whether you are entitled to free prescriptions and annual prescription certificates.
+NHS – for information on paying for your prescriptions, identifying whether you are entitled to free prescriptions and annual prescription certificates.

-Gov.UK - Medications or dressings particularly for digital ulcers can be very expensive to buy.
+Gov.UK - medications or dressings particularly for digital ulcers can be very expensive to buy.
 It is possible to buy a prescription prepayment certificates (PPCs) from the NHS which may make your prescriptions cheaper.